-December 31, 2022 % of Total December 31, 2021 % of Total Remaining performance obligations: - United States electrical construction and facilities services \$ 2,014,079 27 % \$ 1,224,577 22 % United States mechanical construction and facilities services 4,008,919 54 % 3,272,124 58 % United States building services 1,151,031 15 % 872,550 16 % United States industrial services 124,653 2 % 111,838 2 % Total United States operations ' 7,298,682 98 % 5,481,089 98 % United Kingdom building services 160,617 2 % 118,208 2 % Total operations \$ 7,459,299 100 % \$ 5,599,297 100 %
+December 31, 2023 % of Total December 31, 2022 % of Total Remaining performance obligations: United States electrical construction and facilities services \$ 2,387,844 27 % \$ 2,014,079 27 % United States mechanical construction and facilities services 4,940,519 56 % 3,987,134 53 % United States building services 1,264,818 14 % 1,172,816 16 % United States industrial services 113,291 1 % 124,653 2 % Total United States operations 8,706,472 98 % 7,298,682 98 % United Kingdom building services 140,949 2 % 160,617 2 % Total operations \$ 8,847,421 100 % \$ 7,459,299 100 %

-Our remaining performance obligations at December 31, 2022 were \$7.46 billion compared to \$5.60 billion at December 31, 2021.
-The increase in remaining performance obligations year-over-year was attributable to an increase in remaining performance obligations within all of our reportable segments.
-Most notably, we experienced an increase in remaining performance obligations from: (a) our United States construction segments, driven by the award of various construction projects within the majority of the market sectors in which we operate, and (b) our United States building services segment given increased project opportunities within its mobile mechanical services division and the award or renewal of several facilities maintenance contracts within its commercial site-based services division.
-From a market sector perspective, we experienced the largest growth in remaining performance obligations within the commercial market sector, inclusive of data center, semiconductor, and other projects for customers: (i) within the biotech, life-sciences, and pharmaceutical industries or (ii) engaged in the production and development of electric vehicles and/or lithium batteries.
-Remaining performance obligations of our United Kingdom building services segment increased by \$42.4 million since December 31, 2021, despite unfavorable exchange rates for the British pound versus the United States dollar, which negatively impacted this segment's remaining performance obligations by \$19.0 million
+Our remaining performance obligations at December 31, 2023 were \$8.85 billion compared to \$7.46 billion at December 31, 2022.
+The increase in remaining performance obligations year-over-year was attributable to an increase in remaining performance obligations within: (a) each of our United States construction segments, driven by the award of various projects within the majority of the market sectors in which we operate, and (b) our United States building services segment, largely due to increased project opportunities within its mechanical services division.
+From a market sector perspective, we experienced the most significant growth in remaining performance obligations within: (a) the high-tech manufacturing market sector, inclusive of projects for customers engaged in: (i) the design and manufacturing of semiconductors, and (ii) the production and development of electric vehicles and/or lithium batteries, (b) the network and communications market sector, driven by data center construction projects, (c) the institutional market sector, and (d) the water and wastewater market sector, due to the award of several construction projects within the Southeastern region of the United States.
+Remaining performance obligations increased by \$23.7 million as a result of acquisitions during 2023.
+These increases were partially offset by a reduction in remaining performance obligations from the commercial market sector, primarily given the completion of several warehouse and distribution center projects.

-While the continued growth in our remaining performance obligations is largely due to the strength in demand for our services, a portion of this increase can likely be attributed to external market factors such as material and labor inflation, which has increased the price of certain of our project work, as well as supply chain delays, which has impacted the timing of conversion of our remaining performance obligations to revenue, in certain instances.
+While the continued growth in our remaining performance obligations is largely due to the strength in demand for our services, a portion of this increase can likely be attributed to external market factors such as material and labor inflation, which has increased the price of certain of our project work.